German Unity Day: A brief history of Germany's national holiday

 German Independence Day

-While Germany doesn't have an independence day in the way that many other countries such as the United States, do, Unity Day is probably as close at it comes!
+While Germany doesn't have an independence day in the way that many other countries such as the United States, do, Unity Day is probably as close as it comes!
 However, unlike its American cousin, Unity Day is a more low-key event, spent with loved ones, rather than huge firework displays and patriotic ceremonies as national and independence days are often spent elsewhere.

 Many people also see the day as an opportunity to get outside and enjoy the autumn before Germany’s cold winter weather comes in.
 Families picnic together in beauty spots and national parks, children play outside with friends, and everyone enjoys a slow morning without needing to set the alarm.